 It doesn’t need to invite guests to sit down and relax, because they are close enough to the fire while they are sitting in the dining chairs.

 In the picture below, the fireplace does have a hearth and is set up for a place to come and “cozy up” in the larger family room.
 The Gaines’ love family gatherings, and it shows in all of their brick fireplace ideas and designs.

 Once again…just depends on the function and style of your room.

-Notice the arch in the picture above?
-I love the softness it creates when compared to all of the linear lines.
+The arch softens all of the other linear elements like the siding, roof, and brick mantel lines.
 It also adds an “old world” or authentic look to the fireplace-right?

-But don’t be fooled….arches can be incorporated into more modern fireplaces too (go back to picture 5).
+But don’t be fooled….arches can be incorporated into more modern fireplaces too.
 It just depends on what you do to the rest of the fireplace design that changes the style.

 Note the position of the fireplace position in all of the rooms pictured also.
 Some fireplaces are designed to go in the middle of the room, whereas some are off-centered (picture below) or positioned in the corner of a room.

 Some have bookshelves adjoining them, some have windows, some have walls, and some have open spaces (outdoors or two-sided fireplaces).

 Each fireplace has it’s own unique look- love this!!

 Don’t forget about the inside of the fire box either.
 The herringbone pattern (above) with the soft or dark yellows hues adds interest and character to a simple fireplace design.